Pablo Gállego: Managua

 After fulfilling his 6-month contract with Teruel, Gállego returned to Nicaragua signing for Managua in the Liga Primera de Nicaragua.
 On 12 December 2019, Managua won the Copa de Nicaragua, after beating Diriangén 4–3 in penalties.
 Gállego played a major role in the teams achievement in finishing runner-up in both the Apertura 2019 and in the Clausura 2020.
 Managua also managed to reach the final of the Copa de Nicaragua in 2020, however was unable to defend its title, losing 0–1 to Diriangén.

 Zemplín Michalovce

 On 30 July 2021, Gállego returned to Europe and signed with Slovak club Zemplín Michalovce in the Fortuna liga.

 Pierikos

 After only staying in Slovakia for 5 months, Gállego returned to Greece by singing with Super League 2 club Pierikos.

 Þróttur Vogum

 On 21 April 2022, Gállego joined Icelandic second division club Þróttur Vogum.

 Real Estelí

 After unsuccessfully trying to find his luck in Europe, Gállego returned to Nicaragua and signed for his former club Real Estelí on 8 July 2022.

 Resources Capital

 On 13 January 2023, Gállego joined Resources Capital.

 International career

 After spending enough time in Nicaragua, Gállego gained citizenship and thus became eligible to play for the national team.
+According La Prensa, he did not comply with the Nationality Law No. 149 at the moment of his naturalization.
 On 9 March 2021, national team manager Juan Vita included Gállego into the Nicaragua squad.
 On 2 February 2022, he scored in his debut in a friendly match against Belize.